megzjudge/research/README.md

 ### Block 1:
 ```
-sql-- papers: one row per unique paper (de-duped on link)
+-- papers: one row per unique paper (de-duped on link)
 CREATE TABLE IF NOT EXISTS papers (
   id              INTEGER PRIMARY KEY AUTOINCREMENT,
   title           TEXT NOT NULL,